 The Northstar Digital Literacy Standards

 The Northstar Digital Literacy/Core Computer Literacy Standards are designed to help low-skilled adults perform a variety of daily tasks on the computer and online.
 The primary focus is to help people gain basic digital literacy skills needed to search for, obtain, and succeed in entry-level jobs.
-They will also help people communicate with their children’s schools, connect to community resources, etc. Once adults master the skills, they can receive a Certificate of Basic Digital Literacy Skills, which can be used with employers when applying for work.
+They will also help people communicate with their children’s schools, connect to community resources, etc.

 Feedback and Questions

 Contact us to provide feedback or ask questions about the Standards.